wajudesign01/HR-Analysis/README.md

  Although quite a significant number also need to improve and this is easily observed in recent years(2020, 2021, &2022)

 # Conculsion
-- this analysis how most attrition are occuring and the various facrors leading to high attritions . to address issues faced by the organistaion the comapny can fous on improving onboarding, career development, and management support particularly in high attritiono roles.
-Stregthening these areas can boost retention, enhance employee satisfaction, and protect valueable talents.
+- In Conclusion, this analysis show how most attrition are occurring and the various factors leading to high attritions.
+To address issues faced by the organization the company can focus on improving onboarding, career development, and management support particularly in high attrition roles.
+Strengthening these areas can boost retention, enhance employee satisfaction, and protect valuable talents.